Skip to main content

 3. We treated the cross-school partnership as a feature, not a hassle

 Working with ACC required building relationships at a different institution with different cultures, schedules, and assessment expectations.
 We invested time in those relationships from day one.
-The ACC students were not “subcontractors” on the manufacturing side; they were full team members with full decision authority on manufacturing questions.
-When their faculty advisor (also Polina, recognized with the BWC Outstanding Faculty Award that year) made a call, it stuck.
+The ACC students were not “subcontractors” on the automotive technology side; they were full team members with full decision authority on servicing, maintenance, and build questions.
+When their faculty advisor Jeff Tipsword made a call, it stuck.

 Cross-institutional teams are usually weaker than single-institution teams because of the operational tax.
 We made it work because we treated ACC as a peer institution with distinct expertise, not a junior partner.